 We endeavour to provide a smooth transition for any pupil with SEND joining or leaving the school.
-As part of the transition to St. Mary's Menston and Ilkley Grammar School, children with SEND are included in the special transition programmes which provides children with a variety of activities designed making the transition to secondary school as smooth as possible.
+Our school SENCO is based in Early Years.
+She visits all pre-schools and nurseries that highlight any concerns and works with families to support their child, early identification of additional needs is crucial.
+As part of the transition to St. Mary's Menston and Ilkley Grammar School, children with SEND are included in the specialist transition programmes which provides children with a variety of activities designed to make the transition to secondary school as smooth as possible.
 We will share all relevant information with the secondary school or any other setting the pupil is moving to.